Skip to main content

 Becoming a Vermont Law Enforcement Officer

 To become a law enforcement officer in Vermont, you first need to be hired by a local agency.
 Each agency has its own hiring requirements, so it's important to choose one that aligns with your values and lifestyle.
 After meeting the agency's requirements, you and the agency head will decide on your area of focus in law enforcement.
 Then, you can enroll in one of the two basic certification programs (Level II or Level III) at the Vermont Police Academy.
 Both programs require you to pass an entrance test to gain admission.
 Your agency will help you register for this test before you can attend a Level II or Level III program.
+Information regarding pathways to certification is located below the entrance standards portion of this page.

 For more details on advanced training options, such as in-service, canine, and DRE programs, please visit our training page.